-Cuba is one of the safest countries for solo women.
+Solo travel to Cuba is common and this is one of the safest countries for solo women.

-From my first trip to my most recent, I have felt very safe everywhere in Cuba, from Havana’s malecón morning or night to every other city.
+Is it safe to travel to Cuba?
+From my first trip to my most recent, I have felt very safe everywhere in the country, from Havana’s malecón morning or night to every other city.

-Violent crime in Cuba is very low.
-Cubans are not allowed to carry guns.
+Violent crime in Cuba is very low and Cubans are not allowed to carry guns.
 However, the most common crime is petty theft.

 Until our paths cross in Cuba!